DevExpress/devextreme-documentation/concepts/50 React Components/60 Components Testing/10 Unit Testing.md

         })
     });

-In a project, run the `npm test` command to see the test report.
+In a project, use the `npm test` command to run the test and see the result.